CircuitVerse/Interactive-Book/docs/MSI/msi.md

 ## Introduction

-Digital systems obtain binary-coded data and information that are continuously being operated on in some manner.
-Some of the operations include:
+__MSI__ or __Medium Scale Integrated__ circuits are a set of basic, commonly used logic circuits.
+They are available as ICs (integrated chips) and implement specific,commonly used digital functions such as:

-1. Multiplexing
+1. Multiplexing and Demultiplexing
-2. Demultiplexing
+2. Encoding and Decoding
-3. Decoding and Encoding

-All of these operations and others have been facilitated by the availability of numerous ICs in the MSI (medium-scale-integration) category.
-In this module, we will study many of the common types of MSI devices.
-For each type, we will start with a brief discussion of its basic operating principle and then introduce specific ICs.
-We then show how they can be used alone or in combination with other ICs in various applications.
+MSIs can be used as a stand-alone IC or in combination with other ICs in order to implement combinational circuits in various applications.